ArtiLuca/algorithms-and-puzzles/LeetCode/Arrays & Linked Lists/Set Mismatch/README.md

 }
 ```

-This approach is a bit like the *best of both worlds* from the first and second since we obtain a total **time complexity** of $\mathcal{O}(n)$ while at the same time also a total **space complexity of $\mathcal{O}(1)$.
+This approach is a bit like the *best of both worlds* from the first and second, since we obtain a total **time complexity** of $\mathcal{O}(n)$ while at the same time also a total **space complexity of $\mathcal{O}(1)$.

 ### Approach 4: Using the Sum and Sum of Squares

-One last approach that is as efficient as the third one, does not modify the original vector `nums` and uses mathematical properties to implement the solution.
+One last approach that is as efficient as the third one does not modify the original vector `nums` and uses mathematical properties to implement the solution.
 It is definitely the *least intuitive* one and also, for me, the *less likely* to be actually implemented in a real-world scenario (as opposed to the second approach).

 Let $x$ be the `duplicate` number and `y` be `missing` number.
 If we subtract the *actual sum* of the vector *expected sum*: